hexhad/DaddysCoffee/README.md

 ![](images/Screenshot%202020-11-28%20141209.png)

 ## Step 3
+1. Import database to MySql(/Database/Coffee.sql)
-Import the Database (/Database) and Run the Server
+2. Run the Server

 ## Step 4
 Build the App and Run on an Emulator